La Meseta Formation

 The La Meseta Formation is a sedimentary sequence deposited during much of the Paleogene on Seymour Island off the coast of the Antarctic Peninsula.
 It is noted for its fossils, which include both marine organisms and the only terrestrial vertebrate fossils from the Cenozoic of Antarctica.

 In some treatments, the La Meseta Formation is restricted to just the older Thanetian to Lutetian-aged strata, with the younger Bartonian to Rupelian strata treated as the overlying Submeseta Formation.
 However, other papers instead treat the Submeseta Formation as an allomember of the La Meseta Formation.

 Description

-La Meseta Formation lies unconformably on the Cretaceous Lopez de Bertodano Formation.
+La Meseta Formation lies unconformably on the Cretaceous López de Bertodano Formation.
 It is an approximately 557 m thick sequence of poorly consolidated sandstones and siltstones.
 The depositional environment was probably coastal, deltaic or estuarine in character.
 The top of the sequence is an erosional unconformity to Pleistocene glacial gravels.
 La Meseta Formation is one of the sequences that make up the fill of the Late Jurassic to Paleogene James Ross Basin.